Bill Bixby: Early life

-A fifth-generation Californian of English-Scotch descent and an only child, Wilfred Bailey Everett Bixby III was born on January 22, 1934, in San Francisco, California.
+A fifth-generation Californian of English-Scottish descent and an only child, Wilfred Bailey Everett Bixby III was born on January 22, 1934, in San Francisco, California.
 His father, Wilfred Bailey Everett Bixby II, was a store clerk.
 His mother, Jane (née McFarland) Bixby, was a senior manager at I. Magnin & Co.
 In 1942, when Bixby was eight years old, his father enlisted in the Navy during World War II and traveled to the South Pacific.
 While in the seventh grade, Bixby attended Grace Cathedral and sang in the church's choir.
-In 1946, his mother encouraged him to take ballroom dance lessons and from there he began dancing at various city events.
+In 1946 his mother encouraged him to take ballroom dance lessons, and from there he began dancing at various city events.
 He attended Lowell High School, where he perfected his oratory and dramatic skills as a member of the Lowell Forensic Society.
 Though he received average grades, he also competed in high-school speech tournaments regionally.

-After graduation from high school in 1952, he majored in drama at City College of San Francisco, against his parents' wishes.
+After graduating from high school in 1952, he majored in drama at City College of San Francisco, against his parents' wishes.

 During the Korean War, Bixby was drafted shortly after his 18th birthday.
 Rather than report to the United States Army, Bixby joined the United States Marine Corps Reserve.
 He served primarily in personnel management with Marine Attack Squadron 141 (VMA-141) at Naval Air Station Oakland, and attained the rank of private first class before his 1956 discharge.

-Later, he attended the University of California, Berkeley, his parents' alma mater, and left just a few credits short of earning a degree.
+Later he attended the University of California, Berkeley, his parents' alma mater, and left just a few credits short of earning a degree.
 He explained that he had only been majoring in pre-law because it was what his parents expected of him, and he finally asked his parents to instead give him five years to find out if he could succeed as an actor.
 He then moved to Hollywood, California, where he had a string of odd jobs that included bellhop and lifeguard.
 He organized shows at a resort in Jackson Hole, Wyoming.